shivankurkapoor/BLUE-Score/README.md

 # BLUE_SCORE for Automatic Evaluation of Machine Translation
-Please refer to the Blue_score.pdf (research paper) for the formula used in calculation the Blue Score.
-N-gram precesion has been calculated for N = 1 to N = 4.
-Constant weights = 1/N (1/4 = .25) are taking while calculating final score.
+Please refer to the Blue_score.pdf (research paper) for the formula used in calculation of the Blue Score.
+N-gram precision has been calculated for N = 1 to N = 4.
+Constant weight factor = 1/N (1/4 = .25) is taken while calculating final score.
+3 candidate and 3 reference files have been included for testing purpose.